rancher/rancher-docs/versioned_docs/version-2.0-2.4/explanations/integrations-in-rancher/cluster-logging/fluentd.md

 ## Fluentd Configuration

 You can add multiple Fluentd Servers.
-If you want to add additional Fluentd servers, click **Add Fluentd Server**.
+First, click **Add Fluentd Server**.
 For each Fluentd server, complete the configuration information:

 1. In the **Endpoint** field, enter the address and port of your Fluentd instance, e.g. `http://Fluentd-server:24224`.